 Finally, let’s talk about Jabra’s sound signature.
 Although, this model does offer Dolby Audio, I’m going to discuss what this sounds like from the factory first.
 Starting with bass, these are slightly lower in bass for some songs than the Jabra Sport Pace.
 It hits, but it’s not overdone and it’s not underpowered either.
 If you’re not a bass lover and desire something more balanced , this is the way to go.
 For the rest, the sound signature is very similar to the pace with an accompany mid-range that’s not boxy, recessed yet not bright either.
 The high notes are kept in check without being tingy or ear ringing, having me use these earphones in general for 2 hours straight with no listening fatigue.

 There’s a little bit more audio separation and just an ever slightly bigger soundstage from the factory, but it’s not dramatic or as open as say the Jaybird X2 or Power Beats 2.

 Going back to Dolby Audio, when you do buy the Sport Coach or the Sport Pulse models, you get a Dolby Audio code in the retail box to install and use the app.
 Things to know about Dolby Audio, this only works for locally stored music.
 Jabra does confirm this does not work for online music streaming services.
-But, if you are listening locally, the Dolby does provide a noticeable difference, not drastic, but the audio characteristics and sound stage is improved.
-There’s also a equalizer built-into the app to supplement the Dolby Audio Processing, in which you can indeed increase the bass just a bit to your liking, or make the mid-range stand out a bit more.
-Overall, with Dolby the audio works we ll, and if you won’t be using this feature, downloading your own 3rd party equalizer helps a very good sounding balanced pair of sport earphones, sound even better and immersive from my experience.
+But, if you are listening locally, the Dolby does provide a noticeable difference, not drastic, but the audio characteristics and soundstage are improved.
+There’s also an equalizer built-into the app to supplement the Dolby Audio Processing, in which you can indeed increase the bass just a bit to your liking, or make the mid-range stand out a bit more.
+Overall, with Dolby the audio works well, and if you won’t be using this feature, downloading your own 3rd party equalizer helps a very good sounding balanced pair of sport earphones, sound even better and immersive from my experience.